Rutherther/vhdl-i2c/doc/index.md

 When an input or output is active low, it's suffix will include ``n`` at the end.
 :::

+## Simulation

+For simulating, [VUnit](https://vunit.github.io/) framework has been used.
+It comes with a Python library that makes it easy to run the testbenches.
+The starting script is located in the root of the project, and called ``run.py``.
+It also comes with a VHDL library that adds some enhancements for the testing and communication with the Python side.

+All non-trivial entities were tested in simulation with various use cases.
+Every entity was tested by itself, and then, tests of the top level entities were performed as well.
+RTL I2C master has been tested by having a simple behavioral I2C slave implemented.
+RTL I2C slave by having simple I2C master implemented.

+All of the tests are checking if the result is correct by themselves.
+It's thus not required to go into the waves and check as a person.
+This means it's possible to make some changes, and check whether the changes have broken something very fast.

+The libraries for simulation include ``_tb`` suffix.
+There is a testbench library for every design library.

 ## SSD1306 display counter
 The SSD1306 display is a 128x64 display that supports various interfacing methods such as I2C.